Women's rights in Brazil: Domestic violence

 Between 10 and 15 women are murdered per day in Brazil.
 A government sponsored study found that 41,532 women were murdered in Brazil between 1997 and 2007.

 Domestic violence was not a part of the Brazilian criminal code until 2006, when the federal criminal domestic violence code was passed by President Lula.
 The Law of Domestic and Family Violence was the first official codification of domestic violence crimes, and tripled the previous punishments associated with domestic violence.
 Brazil's adoption of the domestic violence code was mainly influenced by its participation in the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), the urging of the international legal community, and the tenacity of local grassroots movements.
 The formation of women's police units and a federally funded hotline to serve victims of gender violence have significantly advanced the protections offered to women in Brazil, though domestic violence in Brazil remains prevalent and thus a major obstacle in attaining equal rights for women.
 In 2015, Brazil enacted a law against femicide.

 Sports

-It was illegal for women to play soccer in Brazil from 1941 to 1979.
+It was illegal for women to play football in Brazil from 1941 to 1979.